nasa-gibs/onearth/src/modules/gc_service/README.md

 GC/GTS files will contain layers that have been reprojected to the target projection.

-`gc_endpoint` (required for GetCapabilities service) -- The location beneath the base endpoint where the GC service should be available.
-Defaults to `/gc`.
+`endpoint` (required) -- The location beneath the base endpoint where the GC service should be available.
+Defaults to `/gc_service`.

-`gts_endpoint` (required for GetTileService service) -- The location beneath the base endpoint where the GTS service should be available.
-Defaults to `/gts`.

 #### Layer Configuration